What does Elon Musk think about OpenAI?

 Q: How does OpenAI address these risks?

-A: OpenAI is committed to conducting research to make AGI safe and promoting the broad distribution of its benefits.
-The organization aims to avoid a competitive race in AGI development and instead encourages cooperation and collaboration among researchers and institutions.

-In conclusion, Elon Musk’s views on OpenAI are highly supportive.
-While he is no longer directly involved with the organization, his concerns about the responsible development of AI and the potential risks associated with AGI continue to shape OpenAI’s mission and research agenda.
+In conclusion, Elon Musk has been a strong advocate for OpenAI’s mission to develop safe and beneficial AI.
+While he is no longer on the organization’s board, his concerns about the risks associated with AGI and his support for responsible development continue to shape OpenAI’s approach to artificial intelligence.